 AMR stands for antimicrobial resistance.
 An antimicrobial drug is one used against a microorganism – like a bacteria, a virus, a parasite, or a fungus – which causes a disease.
 Antimicrobial resistance refers to those microorganisms becoming immune to the drugs used to treat them.

 AMR has soared since the 1970s and is now considered one of the biggest public health threats the world faces.
 Without effective antibiotics, infections – like sepsis, or food poisoning – can kill.
-Non-fatal infections would last longer and cause more damage.
+Non-fatal infections would keep people in hospital longer, require more expensive drugs to treat and cause more damage.

-And as more and more bacteria become resistant to antibiotics, routine medical procedures which rely on antibiotics to prevent infection – like chemotherapy, organ transplants and hip replacements – will become impossible.
+And as more and more bacteria become resistant to antibiotics, routine medical procedures which rely on antibiotics to prevent infection – like Caesarean sections, chemotherapy, organ transplants and joint replacements – will become impossible.

 AMR is a natural biological phenomenon.
 Some microorganisms naturally survive exposure to drugs which should kill them, and these surviving microorganisms pass on their resistance to the drug to others.
 However the overuse of antimicrobial drugs speeds up this natural process.
 When antimicrobial drugs are used, they kill the bugs without resistance genes, so only the ones immune to the drugs survive.